spring-epfl/spring22-TomDemont/README.md

 Repository for Tom Demont semester project: Privacy Competition Platform for [SecretStroll](https://github.com/spring-epfl/CS-523-public/tree/master/secretstroll) project in CS-523.

+⚠️Please, use in production at your own risks, security was not the priority when writting this software.⚠️

 ## Introduction and purpose

 In the last part of [SecretStroll](https://github.com/spring-epfl/CS-523-public/tree/master/secretstroll) project in CS-523 course, students are asked to test the limits of the system they built.
 To do so, they must simulate the execution of the software and collect the generated network trace.
 More information on the Secretstroll original system can be found in the [handout](https://github.com/spring-epfl/CS-523-public/blob/master/secretstroll/handout/handout_project_secretstroll.pdf) of the initial project.
 Here's a schematic representation of the final system: ![secretstroll-system](readme_assets/secretstroll-system.png)